abdel792/mp3DirectCut/readme.md

 * This add-on is compatible with the versions of NVDA ranging from 2019.3 and beyond.

+## Changes for 20240327.0.0

+* Fixed a bug that caused a log error when reloading plugins, thanks to Rob, from nvda-addons mailing list;

 ## Changes for 20240326.0.0

 * Updated compatibility for nvda-2024.1.;